 Barbed wire was invented by J F Glidden in 1874.
 This invention meant that large areas could be fenced cheaply.
 Cattle were now enclosed on ranches and no longer roamed the Plains.
 As a result fewer cowboys were needed and the long drive was a thing of the past.

 The strong winds that blew across the Plains were an ideal source of energy.
 Windmills were used to drive pumps that could pump water from underground.
-This meant that cattle ranches did not need to be sited near a river or stream.
+For the cattle industry, this meant that cattle ranches did not need to be sited near a river or stream.

 The age of the wild and free cowboy was gone, they now spent much of their time mending fences and tending the cattle.
 The cattle industry was irrevocably changed.
 However, the image of the wild and free cowboy was dramatised in Wild West shows performed for eastern audiences and it is that image that became, and has remained, a feature of the legend of the wild, wild west.